flytbase/flytdocs/source/docs/FlytPOD/About_FlytPOD.rst

 FlytPOD
 -------

 FlytPOD is flight computer for advanced drones.
-Along with a robust autopilot it has inbuilt powerful application processor which runs :ref:`FlytOS<flytos_about>` - the operating system for Drones.
-FlytPOD runs trusted open source `PX4 <http://dev.px4.io>`_ flight firmware stack which can fly multi-rotors, fixed wings and many more custom drones.
+Along with a robust autopilot it has inbuilt powerful application processor.
+FlytPOD runs trusted open source `PX4 <http://dev.px4.io>`_ autopilot firmware and  :ref:`FlytOS<flytos_about>` - the operating system for Drones.
+It can fly multi-rotors, fixed wings and many more custom drone frames.
 The device houses navigational sensors, integrated powerful WiFi router and expansion panel for an array of payload interfaces.

 .. _about_flytpodpro: